 I am hastening for the places where God’s truth is conveyed.

 These churches that convey God’s truth show people how to receive God’s blessing.
 God’s blessings are not revealed by perfunctory long ceremonies, incantations, magical rites, psychic manifestations, or prayers for miraculous healings, which some in America have attempted to emphasize in their zeal to spread the religion.
 Our blessings are received by our daily and monthly sincere prayers for world salvation.
-It is this simple prayer that will provide God’s blessings (God’s truth), and eventually will settle the world.
+It is this simple prayer that will provide God’s blessings (Illness as guidance to help one understand the purpose of the soul/heart in purifying the mind), and eventually will settle the world.
 It is also this prayer which makes the osazuke (healing prayer) effective.
 And finally, it is this prayer that will someday resonate throughout the world.

-Solely by the Service (prayer), everything will be revealed (blessings) XV-85
+Solely by the Service (prayer), everything will be revealed (blessings of illness as guidance to help understand the soul/heart in purify our minds).
+XV-85

 Praise should be given to those who tread the path for salvation in America.
 Many have worked unselfishly in spreading the truth in America.
 Even though confronted by a different culture, they go forth by the knowledge that they carry God’s truth.
 But the container that carries the truth may be foreign to most Americans, and will likely remain unopened.
 Some may wonder if the efforts of these missionaries are in vain; and if there is an easier way to spread this truth that will settle the world?
 I believe there is a way.
 This path is explained in the Tip of the Writing Brush (Ofudesaki).